- 1.Does it truly match your area of expertise?

 - 6.Join us: as a Reviewer member

-All articles submitted to Management & Economics Research Journal are reviewed by at least two external reviewers who are qualified experts in the subject field.
+All manuscripts submitted to Management & Economics Research Journal are reviewed by at least two external reviewers who are qualified experts in the subject field.
 Authors and reviewers remain anonymous during this process.
 Reviewers' recommendations are taken into consideration by the editors in determining publication and revisions.

-If the article is considered suitable to be sent to peer review, it will be reviewed by members of the journal's international Editorial Board and/or other specialists of equal repute.
+If the manuscript is considered suitable to be sent to peer review, it will be reviewed by members of the journal's international Editorial Board and/or other specialists of equal repute.
 These individuals are recruited by the editorial team based on their expertise and standing in their field.
-Reviewers are required to disclose potential conflicts of interests that may affect their ability to provide an unbiased review of an article.
+Reviewers are required to disclose potential conflicts of interests that may affect their ability to provide an unbiased review of a manuscript.
 Depending on the journal.

 1.Does it truly match your area of expertise?

 The Editor who has approached you may not be familiar with the details of your work, but rather may only be aware of your work in a broader context.
-Only accept an invitation if you are competent to review the article.
+Only accept an invitation if you are competent to review the manuscript.

 To help the Editor match you with the right paper, please keep your CV up to date with relevant keywords and institutional details.